Analysis | What you need to know from Tuesday’s White House coronavirus briefing

 3. The federal government is organizing a ventilator reserve

-The plan is to share 4,000 ventilators among hospitals from coast to coast as coronavirus hospitalizations ebb and flow in different regions.
+The plan is to share 4,000 ventilators among hospitals from coast to coast as hospitalizations ebb and flow in different regions.

 But for hard-hit states like New York, that will probably be a drop in the bucket.
-Cuomo has estimated his state will need 30,000-40,000 ventilators to get through this crisis.
+Cuomo has estimated his state will need 30,000 to 40,000 ventilators to get through this crisis.
 The Trump administration purchased 10,000 total.
 For the whole nation.
-An unnamed Trump administration official told The Post the number of ventilators the federal government has secured to help with the coronavirus is “kind of a joke.”
+An unnamed Trump administration official told The Post the number of ventilators the federal government has secured is “kind of a joke.”

 Trump led into this announcement by downplaying how many ventilators states may need.
 And he is still going out of his way to doubt New York’s request for ventilators: “40,000 ventilators for one state,” he said Tuesday.
 “Ridiculous.”